 Protein sequences are downloaded from UniProt and aligned to the genome in a splice aware manner using GenBlast [12].
-The set of proteins aligned to the genome is a subset of UniProt proteins used to provide a broad, targeted coverage of the reptile proteome.
+The set of proteins aligned to the genome is a subset of UniProt proteins used to provide a broad, targeted coverage of the mammal proteome.
 The set consists of the following:

-Amphibians SwissProt/TrEMBL PE 1 & 2
+Self SwissProt/TrEMBL PE 1 & 2

-- Aves SwissProt/TrEMBL PE 1 & 2
+- Mouse SwissProt/TrEMBL PE 1 & 2

 - Human SwissProt/TrEMBL PE 1 & 2

 - Other mammals SwissProt/TrEMBL PE 1 & 2

-- Reptiles SwissProt/TrEMBL PE 1 & 2